Why do you go barefoot?

 No. I have no agenda either way; do what feels natural.
 At times people feel the need to ask me to wear shoes, or that native peoples wore shoes, (some did, some didn't) so why don't I. I'm not asking that anyone go barefoot, so I appreciate the same courtesy of folks letting me do my thing without hassling.
 If people choose to travel in the world beyond predictable, "modern" destinations, they will see how common going barefoot is for millions of people.
 It really isn't that big of a deal when thousands of grandmothers and little boys are doing it, right?

 How long have you been going barefoot, and do you ever wear shoes?

 I started going barefoot in the late 1980’s.
 I don't wear "shoes" but i do wear sandals on pieces of some advanced cross country courses due to ground temperatures, extreme mileage and/or student safety.
 I keep flip flops in vehicles to allow me to enter certain stores, restaurants, or to board airplanes.

 What’s your necklace made from?

-My friend Sara gave me the mountain lion claws.
+A friend gave me the mountain lion claws.
 Another friend gave me the Thor’s hammer from Sweden.
 I added red ochre from an Indian ochre mine to the base of the claws, strung them, and have worn the piece for many years.